security-force-monitor/sfm-research-handbook-old/userguide/map.md

 Clicking on an Installation, Event or Area of Operations will bring up a mini-dossier on the right hand side of the screen.
 If you've clicked on a security force unit you'll have two options \(Events only have a mini-dossier\) --

-1. _Click View Dossier_ - This will take you to the full dossier which you can learn more about in the **Dossier section of this guide**.
+1. _Click View Dossier_ - This will take you to the full dossier which you can learn more about in the [Dossier section of this guide](/userguide/dossier.md).

 ![Security Force Monitor prototype - screenshot of view dossier](/assets/screenshot of View Dossier.jpg)

 1. _Click Chart_ - Clicking this will take you to the Chart, which you can learn more about in the [**Chart section of this guide**.](//chart.md)

 ![Security Force Monitor prototype - screenshot of chart](/assets/screenshot of Chart.jpg)